torbsd/torbsd.github.io/blog.md

 TDP is focused on diversifying the Tor network, with TB being the flagship project.
 Additional efforts are made to increase the number of *BSD relays on the Tor network.

-Since its launch in March 2015, TDP has made significant contributions.
+Since its launch in March 2015, TDP contributed significantly.
 In addition to the TB releases, both BSDCan and BSDCon Brasil featured TDP-focused meetings.

 In early October, a [TDP presentation](http://www.queair.net/br-pres) prompted a significant increase in Tor relays in Brazil.
 Before the presentation, there were around 22 Tor relays, all of which were Linux in addition to two Windows nodes.